-A communications plan, in project management, is a policy-driven approach to providing stakeholders with information about a project.
+A communication plan is a policy-driven approach to providing stakeholders with information.
 The plan formally defines who should be given specific information, when that information should be delivered and what communication channels will be used to deliver the information.

 An effective communications management plan anticipates what information will need to be communicated to specific audience segments.
-The plan should also address who has the authority to communicate confidential or sensitive information and how information should be disseminated (email, web sites, printed reports, and/or presentations).
-Finally, the plan should define what communication channels stakeholders should use to provide feedback and how communication documentation will be archived as part of the project records.
+The plan should also address who has the authority to communicate confidential or sensitive information and how information should be disseminated (email, websites, printed reports, and/or presentations).
+Finally, the plan should define what communication channels stakeholders will use to solicit feedback and how communication will be documented and archived.

-In some organizations the communications management plan may also include a glossary of common project terminology that will be used within the project.
-This glossary may define and include samples of templates, reports and forms that the project manager will use to communicate information.
+In project management, the communications plan may include a glossary of common terms to ensure all stakeholders use terms consistently.
+This glossary may also define and include samples of templates, reports and forms that the project manager will use to communicate information.